 How long should I train and at what intensity?
 Should I try an interval session?
 If so, How should the interval session be structured?
 The questions are endless when you want to make sure you are getting the best from your training and filtering through all the available data and advice to find what is right for you can be cumbersome.

-A good, individualized, training plan has is based on the best sports science, personalized to you, and can tell you exactly what to do when to get the best results.
-This cuts down on the time you have to spend thinking about training and prevents any mistakes of going too hard or not hard enough. you know exactly what you should do each day of the week.
+A good individualized training plan has is based on the best sports science, personalized to you, and can tell you exactly what to do when to get the best results.
+This reduces the time you have to spend thinking about training.
+It also prevents any mistakes of going too hard or not hard enough.
+You know exactly what you should do each day of the week.

 2. Provides Accountability

 No matter what your goal is, consistency is key.
 There is something about having a specific plan written down each week that helps motivate athletes and keep them accountable.
-You are more likely to stick to a training routine if you are following an organized plan and while the best plans are flexible and can adapt when things come up, having a structured plan will create some subconscious accountability and help you be more consistent.
+You are more likely to stick to a training routine if you are following an organized plan.
+While the best plans are flexible and can adapt when things come up, having a structured plan will create some subconscious accountability to keep you consistent.

 The biggest mistake people training without a plan make is not recognizing the importance of recovery.
 Hard sessions are very important and not having any hard days is just as bad but the real improvements come in recovery.
 When you follow a training plan you will get the proper amount of recovery to improve and be ready for your next hard session.

 If you are training on a regular basis without a structured plan, it is easy to fall in to a routine without any variety.
-Not only can this be boring and lead to you abandoning training all together but you will improve more when your are constantly hitting new stimuli.
-A structured plan will be slightly different each week which not only keeps you from being bored but also insures you are reaching your full potential.
+This can be boring and lead to you abandoning training all together.
+You will improve more when your are constantly hitting new stimuli.
+A structured plan will be slightly different each week.
+The best plans follow are Periodization methods.
+This not only keeps you from being bored, but also insures you are reaching your full potential.

 5. Shows Progress